TarasRashkevych99/IntroToML/README.md

-# IntroToML
+# Introduction to Machine Learning

+## Description
-Notes on the contents provided during the Introduction to Machine Learning course of the University of Trento
+These are my personal notes on the content provided during the Introduction to Machine Learning course at the University of Trento.